galma/lp-back/README.md

 sls offline
 ```

-Please note that the URLs may differ depending on the chosen method of execution.
+Please note that the base URLs may differ depending on the chosen method of execution. (/v1 for traditional npm run and /dev/v1 for serverless)

 ## Environment Variables